This story takes place in the world of Vael.

 Then she was closer.
 “Edmund?”

-He crept deeper into the shadows of the fireplace and held his breath when he heard her first footstep — the soft scuff of her shoe on the old stone floor, then another, then the whisper of her skirts.
+He crept deeper into the shadows of the old fireplace and held his breath when he heard her first footstep—the soft scuff of her shoe on the old stone floor, then another, then the whisper of her skirts.
 He pressed himself against the cold brick and waited.

 He saw her skirts first, swirling in that mysterious way that girls’ skirts do.
-The first thing he thought about her was her long eyelashes, and then her pretty green eyes.
+The light from the broken wall boards caught the hem first, then her hands, then her face, her long eyelashes, and her pretty green eyes.
 She’d be in the room with him in a moment and it made him feel strange.
-Edmund both feared and relished being in her presence.

 “Aha!” she shouted, stepping into the room.
 “Got you!”